 The Safety Hazards of Summer Fun

 For the most part, these include sunburn, heat stroke and even dehydration.
 And, depending on where you live, you can add to that poison oak, bees, horse flies and mosquitoes.
-Also, depending on where you live, there can also be plenty of water hazards.
-Oh - and don't forget the threat of picnic food left out in the heat for too long.
+Also depending on where you live, you may have to be aware of various water hazards.

 If you like to spend your summers working in your garden or lawn, there's always the risk of injury from tools and equipment, as well as simple aches and sprains from overworking muscles.
 In fact, not to put an unnecessary "chill" on your summer plans, but getting outside has it's share of risks.